Square Commercial Entity Agreement

 No term or condition of this Agreement may be waived except pursuant to a written waiver executed by the party against whom such waiver is sought to be enforced.

 This Agreement represents the entire understanding between Seller and Paymentech with respect to the matters contained herein and supersedes any prior agreements between the parties.
-For purposes of clarity, this Agreement does not supersede the Merchant User Agreement between Seller and Square.
+For purposes of clarity, this Agreement does not supersede the Terms of Service between Seller and Square.
 Seller agrees that in entering into this Agreement it has not relied on any statement of Paymentech or its representatives.
 The parties acknowledge and agree (i) that this Agreement applies only to Transaction Data generated within Canada; and (ii) that this is a contract for commercial services.

 Except as otherwise provided in this Agreement, all notices must be given in writing and either hand delivered, faxed, mailed first class, postage prepaid, sent via electronic mail transmission, or sent via overnight courier (and will be deemed to be given when so delivered or mailed), to the addresses set forth below or to such other address as either party may from time to time specify to the other party in writing.